BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/06-Cortex/03-Features/01-Primary/06-trips.md

 # Trips

-computed from raw feature: cortex.raw.gps
+computed from raw feature: `cortex.raw.gps`

 #### Description

-Computes trips from gps data.
+Computes trips from GPS data.
 Trips are when a participant is traveling more than 10 kph.
-Any change in gps less than 10 kph or for more than 600 ms is considered stationary.
+Any change in gps less than 10 kph or over more than 600 ms is considered stationary.

 #### Optional or required kwargs

-- `start: number`: (units: ms) the start time.
+- `start`: (int, units: ms) the start time.
-- `end: number`: (units: ms) the end time.
+- `end`: (int, units: ms) the end time.

 #### Data

-- `start: number`: (units: ms) the start time of a given trip.
+- `start`: (int, units: ms) the start time of a given trip.
-- `end: number`: (units: ms) the end time of a given trip.
+- `end`: (int, units: ms) the end time of a given trip.
-- `latitude: number`: (units: degrees) the latitude of the starting point of the trip.
+- `latitude`: (float, units: degrees) the latitude of the starting point of the trip.
-- `longitude: number`: (units: degrees) the longitude of the starting point of the trip.
+- `longitude`: (float, units: degrees) the longitude of the starting point of the trip.
-- `distance: number`: (units: km) the distance traveled on the trip.
+- `distance`: (float, units: km) the distance traveled on the trip.

 #### Example